material-motion/material-motion/starmap/specifications/primitives/gesture_recognizers/README.md

 ---
 layout: page
-title: Gesture recognizers
+title: Gesture recognizer specification
 permalink: /starmap/specifications/primitives/gesture_recognizers/
-enables:
-  - /starmap/specifications/primitives/gesture_recognizers/GestureRecognizer
+status:
+  date: December 20, 2016
+  is: Stable
 ---

-# Gesture recognizers
+# Gesture recognizer specification

 A gesture recognizer generates continuous or discrete events from a stream of device input events.
+This specification describes the MVP expectations for a gesture recognition system.

 ## MVP expectations

-### Able to generate gesture events
+### Able to be attached to an element

 When attached to an element, any interactions with that element will be interpreted by the gesture recognizer and turned into gesture events.
-The output is often a linear transformation of translation, rotation, and/or scale.

 ### Support continuous and discrete types

-Gestures may be recognized continuously (many times) or discretely (once).
+Gestures may be recognized continuously (many related events over time) or discretely (once).

+The output might be a location, translation, rotation, or scale.
+It should not generate all types of output simultaneously.

+### Support active and at rest states

+Gestures may be active or at rest.
+A continuous gesture is active for a period of time until it comes to rest.
+A discrete gesture is instantaneously active and then at rest.

 ### Velocity

 Continuous gesture recognizers include a velocity with each event.

-## Feature: multiple simultaneous gesture recognizers

-Multiple gesture recognizers can be associated with a single element.
-All associated gesture recognizers should be capable of generating values simultaneously.
-For instance:

-> Two pan gestures are registered to an element:
->
-> - horizontal pans move between items in the element, and
-> - vertical pans collapse or expand the element.
->
-> Both gestures might occur simultaneously.

-## Feature: gesture dependencies

-Gesture recognizers can defer recognition until other recognizers have failed.
-For instance:

-> An element can both be tapped and double-tapped; tap is deferred until the failure of double-tap.